-COLE has built in phone support during the exam.
+Students can reach COLE support via in-exam chat as well as a toll-free phone number (1-888-202-8615), which is available at the bottom of each exam page.
 Make sure to instruct your students to keep the phone number nearby in case they experience technical difficulties.

 If a student experiences technical difficulties, they must inform you as soon as possible after the exam and describe the nature of the problem.
 If they contacted technical support, details about the technical issue can be provided.

-If you are a faculty member with questions that are not answered in the FAQ, please email email@example.com.
+If you are a faculty member with more questions, please email firstname.lastname@example.org.